rkamphorst/lambdacg/README.md

     npm install

-To build all the code:
+To build all the code (still at the root):

     npm build

-To run all the unit tests:
+To run all the unit tests (again, at the root of the repo):

     npm test